katerina-tziala/young-professionals-outlet/backend/README.md

 4. To start the server for development, run in this directory: ``` npm watch ```

-5. To serve the frontend side of the app, build the frontend and copy the **build** folder in this directory.
+5. To serve the frontend side of the app, build the frontend app and copy the **build** folder in this directory.

 6. Access the app locally at: http://localhost:3001/